tsmith4014/twoge_aws_deployment/README.md

 ## Stress Testing the System

 Before pushing your system to production, it's critical to ensure that it can handle high traffic loads.
-The following Python script applies stress to your CPU by utilizing maximum processing power, which helps in validating the auto-scaling features of your AWS setup.
+The following Python script applies stress to your CPU by utilizing maximum processing power, which helps in validating the auto-scaling features of your AWS setup:

-To execute the stress test, save the below script as `stress_test.py` on your EC2 instance:
+1. Save the script as stress.py.
+2. Make it executable by running chmod +x stress.py in your terminal.
+3. Execute the script using ./stress.py.

 ```python
 #!/usr/bin/env python